Year of 1000km

 Members can take part in 3 health-related activities:

 Activities are converted into rKM—running equivalent kilometers.
 The goal is to complete the equivalent of 1000km within a calendar year.
+Besides the point system in the form of rKM and health-related challenges, other gamification elements included a leaderboard (aka benchmarking) and a feedback system under progress.

 The current research evaluates 5 scenarios that are formulated with the Jobs-To-Be-Done framework.
 This approach allows defining the specific tasks people should be able to accomplish in relation to their motivation and desired outcome.